brick-a-brack/eagle-animation/README.md

 👉 _This project is supported by Brick à Brack, the non-profit organization that owns [Brickfilms.com](https://brickfilms.com/) - The biggest brickfilming community, you can join us, it's free and without ads!_ 🎥

-- ✨ **Canon DSLR cameras support** - Use and configure your Canon DSLR camera directly.
+- ✨ **DSLR cameras support** - Use and configure your DSLR camera directly.
 - ❤️ **Friendly timeline** - Instantly preview your animation, duplicate and reorganize frames as you want.
 - 😎 **The highest quality** - Use all the power of your camera and animate with the best quality possible!
 - 💡 **Animator tools** - Thanks to onion skin, grid tools and difference mode, animating has never been so easy.